-Mr. Fink is a board member of the University of Wisconsin ‐ La Crosse Alumni Association and is a member of its Finance Committee.
+Mr. Fink is a former board member of the University of Wisconsin ‐ La Crosse Alumni Association.
 He is a charter member and two time president of the Middleton Area Sunrise Rotary Club.
-He is an active member of the Shermalot Water Ski Team, serving as a driver and director.
+He is an active member of the Mad-City Ski Team, serving as a driver.
 He is also active in several other organizations in the Middleton area.

 Mr. Fink graduated from the University of Wisconsin – La Crosse with a B.S. in Finance and holds an M.B.A. from Edgewood College.

 President, Heartland Properties

 John Stoneman is President of Heartland Properties, Inc., which is dedicated to providing quality, affordable multi-family housing throughout Wisconsin and the upper Midwest.
 Heartland’s properties are a mix of family and older adult, new construction and historic rehabilitation properties, and primarily serve residents earning no more than sixty percent of the median income for their area.
 Heartland is keenly focused on the quality of its properties and on the quality of life for the residents of its properties, and has won numerous awards for quality and innovation.